The Canterbury Trebles Women's Ensemble

 Founded in 2005, the Canterbury Trebles Women's Ensemble is a welcoming and accepting ensemble, aspiring to bring music for women’s voices to the Ottawa region and beyond.
 The choir has an eclectic repertoire ranging from Purcell and Verdi to Hatfield and Daley and often partner with local charities to raise funds.
 The choir has participated in Choral Canada's National Competition for Canadian Amateur Choirs, and has represented the National Capital Region at the Canadian Music Festival.

 The Canterbury Trebles was originally created to offer graduates of the Canterbury High School Vocal Program a welcome place to sing.
 The ensemble has since been opened to the community and now includes women from a variety of experiences.

 James Caswell, Director (2015-present)

-James Caswell is the vocal and choral performance teacher at Canterbury High School, a position he has held for 18 years.
+James Caswell is the vocal and choral performance teacher at Canterbury High School, a position he has held for 22 years.
 He is also the Minister of Music at Glebe-St. James United Church.
 James has a strong passion for exploring choral music of a wide range of styles and he puts particular emphasis on building community and creating safe, collaborative spaces in the ensemble setting.

 James has directed the Anglican Chorale of Ottawa, on six performing tours of cathedrals in England, Scotland, Ireland, and Wales.
-James was the music director of the Canadian Centennial Choir for 15 years, and served as the music director and organist at First Baptist Church, Ottawa for nine years.
-He has also been a guest conductor and clinician for many ensembles in the Ottawa region.
+James was the music director of the Canadian Centennial Choir for 15 years, and previously was the music director and organist at First Baptist Church, Ottawa.
+He has been a guest conductor and clinician for many ensembles in the Ottawa region and is very excited to find renewed opportunities as a collaborative organist/pianist.

 Robert Palmai, Founding Director (2005-2015)